Whether you are a Primary or Secondary school, your Teachers, Students and Parents would benefit from using a school planner for so many reasons.

 - School Uniform Policy, specifically with items that aren’t allowed despite protestations from their child!

-How pupils benefit from using a school planner
+How students benefit from using a school planner

 With space at the beginning of each week to set goals with a goal tracker to tick off at the end and a special page to record merits and achievement points throughout each term, the planner quite simply has everything a student needs to stay motivated through the school year.

-Parents and primary school pupils are prompted to check their planners daily.
+Parents and primary school students are prompted to check their planners daily.
 Not only to keep track of homework but also for other communication such as:

 - Reminders of things they need to bring to school (eg PE kit, outdoor wellies)